 Of special mention is a Chinese wood indigenous to northern China.
 Furniture made of this wood, the Sophora or “Huai” as the Chinese calls it, is rare because the wood became extinct by the end of the Ming Dynasty.
 This tree grew only about an inch a year so it is very dense and strong; since it is also naturally resistant to moisture and insect damage, and does not warp, it was the wood of choice as building material during the Yuan and Ming dynasties.
 Due to its over-use, it became extinct by the end of the Ming period; thus any furniture made of this wood is commonly dated to that early age.
 It has an historical reference in a chronical, “Imperial Peking: Seven Centuries of China” by Lin Yutang: In 1643, the last Ming Emperor,Tsungcheng, hanged himself on a Sophora tree on palace ground when he realized he was about to lose his kingdom.
 This extinct wood is not well-known among Western antique dealers and wood-craftsmen because not many furniture from that early era survived to come out of China.
 We not only have many pieces made of this rare wood, they are in excellent condition.

 About Korean Furniture

 Authentic traditional antique Korean furniture is rare, even in Korea.
-This is partially because of the drain of traditional objects from Korea into Japan and the West.
-After the many wars Korea fought with its neighbors, many pieces were burned as firewood so the people could survive the bitter cold winters with wind blowing in from Mongolia and Siberia.
+This is partially because of the drain of traditional objects from Korea into Japan and the West, and also because after the many wars Korea fought with its neighbors, many furniture were burned as firewood so the people could survive the bitter cold winters, with wind blowing in from Mongolia and Siberia.
 Not many old pieces were left after the war.
 With the dearth of original pieces, reproductions have become popular with salvaged old wood.
 Antiques that have been preserved in good condition are rare and are expensive.
 Pieces sold at tourist areas at comparatively low price are usually reproductions.

 About Tibetan Furniture